-During Live View shooting in the $< \Delta^+ >$ mode, an icon representing the scene detected by the camera will be displayed.
+During Live View shooting in the $<\Delta^+>$ mode, an icon representing the scene detected by the camera will be displayed and the shooting will be adapted to that scene.
 For certain scenes or shooting conditions, the icon displayed may not match the actual scene.